dseguy/changedBehavior/behavior/mb_ereg_replaceWithInteger.rst

 ______
 .. code-block:: output

    PHP Deprecated:  mb_ereg_replace(): Non-string patterns will be interpreted as strings in the future.
-Use an explicit chr() call to preserve the current behavior in /codes/mb_ereg_replaceWithInteger.php on line 3
+Use an explicit chr() call to preserve the current behavior

    Deprecated: mb_ereg_replace(): Non-string patterns will be interpreted as strings in the future.
-Use an explicit chr() call to preserve the current behavior in /codes/mb_ereg_replaceWithInteger.php on line 3 string(3) "aZc"
+Use an explicit chr() call to preserve the current behavior string(3) "aZc"